Official: Girl told 911 'send the police now' as cops waited

 “Based on best practices, it’s very difficult to understand why there were any types of delays, particularly when you get into reports of 40 minutes and up of going in to neutralize that shooter,” he said.

-The motive for the massacre — the nation's deadliest school shooting since Newtown, Connecticut, almost a decade ago — remained under investigation, with authorities saying Ramos had no known criminal or mental health history.
+The motive for the massacre — the nation's deadliest school shooting since Newtown, Connecticut, almost a decade ago — remained under investigation.
+Authorities have said Ramos had no known criminal or mental health history.

 During the siege, frustrated onlookers urged police officers to charge into the school, according to witnesses.